 They said they had also confiscated four tons of chemicals used to process the drug, which investigators said was destined for Germany.

 The raid, in the village of Xibrake, near Elbasan some 50 kilometres (31 miles) southeast of Tirana, came as the suspects were preparing to mix the pure cocaine with other substances.

-Hoxha is suspected of being a leader of a criminal group, police said.
-His uncle Enver Hoxha ruled the country with an iron fist for more than 40 years, imposing one the most hardline communist regimes in the world and outlawing religion.
+Hoxha is suspected of being a leader of the criminal group, police said.
+His uncle Enver Hoxha ruled the country with an iron fist for more than 40 years, imposing one the most hardline communist regimes in the world, and the first to outlaw religion.

 Money and arms were also found during the search, official sources said.

 An investigation into an international drugs trafficking ring had been going on for several months in cooperation with German police, they said.

 Albania lies on the so-called Balkans route, used by criminals to smuggle drugs, people and weapons to western Europe.